rjferguson21/big-bang/docs/developer/package-integration/package-integration-policy-enforcement.md

 NAME           READY   UP-TO-DATE   AVAILABLE   AGE flux-podinfo   0/1     0            0           5m
 ```
 To see why your pods haven't spun up we can check the logs of the Gatekeeper manager pods using the label selector.
-By default the logs command grabs only 10 lines of logs.
-To grab all of the logs we can add the `tail` flag and set the value to `-1`.
+By default the logs command outputs only 10 lines.
+To output all of the logs we can add the `--tail` flag and set the value to `-1`.
 ```
 k logs -l control-plane=controller-manager -n gatekeeper-system --tail=-1
 ```